jantman/puppet-archlinux-macbookretina/README.md

 * [Vagrant](http://www.vagrantup.com/), [VirtualBox](https://www.virtualbox.org/) and the Oracle Virtualbox Extension Pack to get it to do VRDE, all installed via Puppet.
 * [iSight](https://wiki.archlinux.org/index.php/MacBook#iSight) tested OK with Skype client
 * Audio via builtin speakers and USB headset.
 HDMI untested so far.
+* With up-to-date packages (as of 2013-09-15), keyboard backlight now works via the function keys

 Video Status (Nouveau vs Nvidia)
 ================================